GSMA Device Database

 - Ensuring devices are legitimately registered by the true manufacturer

-- MIMO support (Multiple Input Multiple Output) identifies device capability to support multiple simultaneous connections
+- MIMO support (Multiple Input Multiple Output) identifies a device’s capability to support multiple simultaneous connections

 - Carrier Aggregation Bands identify whether the device can support more bandwidth to the connection, in the form of additional frequency blocks

-The new data enables improved capacity planning, based on the proportion of subscriber devices supporting the different technologies.
+These data attributes enable improved capacity planning, based on the proportion of subscriber devices supporting the different technologies.
 As well as real-time adjustments to capacity, based on devices’ capabilities.